RonFields72/UBH.RWDTemplate/UBH.RWDTemplate/assets/ReadMe.txt

 ﻿This template is used as the starting point for a web forms application that utilizes Bootstrap framework.

-Bootstrap allows the application to become mobiel first but adjusts nicely for desktop scenarios.
+Bootstrap allows the application to become mobile first but adjusts nicely for desktop scenarios.